adcomsolutions/pampy-servicenow/README.md

 _([1, [_, 3], _], function (a, b) { return [1, [a, 3], b] });   // => [1, [2, 3], 4]
 ```

-## You can nest Objects.
+## You can nest Objects...
 And you can use _ as key!

 ```javascript
 pet = { type: 'dog', details: { age: 3 } };